iPhone 12: Apple finally set the date for its latest iPhone's debut

 Apple has set the date for its latest iPhone's debut.
-The new device, rumored to be called the iPhone 12, is expected to include super-fast 5G wireless connectivity and a new, iPad-inspired design, and it will be unveiled on Oct.
+The new device, rumored to be called the iPhone 12, is expected to include superfast 5G wireless connectivity and a new, iPad-inspired design, and it will be unveiled on Oct.
 13 at 10 a.m.
 PT.
+(1 p.m.
+ET, 6 p.m.
+BST).
 Like Apple's Worldwide Developers Conference, and its September Apple Watch and iPad announcements, the iPhone event will be held entirely online.
 The event will be streamed via Apple's website.

 And even if the new iPhone only offers a few new bells and whistles beyond a different outer design, it'll draw the lion's share of attention.